mkv25-games/LD30/design/tasklist.md

 + Asynchronous multiplayer, players have a time limit to make their move, play continues if players miss a turn
 + Single player story campaign
 + Additional cards, variety of game modes
++ Facebook version with ingame purchases to unlock features